Editorial guide

 Section 1

-Criteria for to check when pricing visibility shapes your app
+Criteria for Buyer criteria: pricing visibility

 Section 2

-For "What to check when pricing visibility shapes your app decision", the safest answer starts with context.
-During a privacy concern around photos, notes, and AI-supported suggestions, "What to check when pricing visibility shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when pricing visibility shapes your app decision" helps the reader decide whether the next session should be shorter before it asks for an install.
-Try the smallest version first for "What to check when pricing visibility shapes your app decision": write one comfort note before changing the plan.
-Then ask whether claim boundaries written in.
+For "Buyer criteria: pricing visibility", the safest answer starts with context.
+During a privacy concern around photos, notes, and AI-supported suggestions, "Buyer criteria: pricing visibility" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: pricing visibility" helps the reader decide whether the next session should be shorter before it asks for an install.
+Try the smallest version first for "Buyer criteria: pricing visibility": write one comfort note before changing the plan.
+Then ask whether claim boundaries written in plain language would reduce friction for "Buyer criteria: pricing visibility" or simply add another thing to manage.
+Orena should feel useful for "Buyer criteria.

 Section 3